CanonicalLtd/maas-docs/en/manage-kvm-pods-networking.md

 will try to allocate it and assign it to the interface when the VM is created, thereby providing some limited interface configuration upon creating the VM.

-#### With *no* interface constraints
+### With *no* interface constraints

-If you do not specify interface constraints, how MAAS attaches the VM to a network depends on how KVM was installed on the pod host.
+If you do not specify interface constraints, how MAAS attaches the VM to a network depends on how KVM was installed on the host.

-If the pod host was deployed by MAAS for use as a KVM host the recommended way outlined above, MAAS will skip the libvirt `maas` and `default` networks if they are not enabled for DHCP in MAAS, instead preferring a DHCP-enabled MAAS network.
+If the host was deployed by MAAS for use as a KVM host the recommended way outlined above, MAAS will skip the libvirt `maas` and `default` networks if they are not enabled for DHCP in MAAS, instead preferring a DHCP-enabled MAAS network.
 This means you don't have to manually create a MAAS-friendly libvirt